alexmharr/web_scrape/README.md

 # Web Scrape

-## This project is designed to test my ability to create a web scraping application for craigslist.com
+## This project is emulated off of datacamps live code along

 ### Steps